guptaprakhar031-beep/Ai-Humanize-/README.md

 Prerequisites
 You'll need a modern web browser to use the application.
 No installation is required for the web version.
 Installation & Local Setup
-To run the project locally, follow these steps:
+To run the project locally, follow these steps -
 Run: git https://guptaprakhar031-beep.github.io/Ai-Humanize-/